lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 	}
 }
 ```

-Before we run test, here's a quick shout out.
+Before we run the test, here's a quick shout out.
 In the service, as well as in the test, the
 [Decimal library](https://github.com/shopspring/decimal) was used to correctly represent the
 floating points of the money amounts, as these cannot be correctly represented by a float or a
 big.Rat in Go.
 Many thanks to Shopspring for this great library.